Binance Market Update (2022-11-12)

 Binance

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include BOND, PERP, and GMX, up by 16%, 9%, and 7%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include BICO, BOND, and GMX, up by 24%, 21%, and 14%, respectively.

 Market movers: